 Band takes part in the Internationale Folklorelawine in Cottbus, Germany for the first time.

-These annual trips continue virtually unbroken to the present day.
+These annual trips continued virtually unbroken until the 2019 pandemic.

 Following an initial contact made in New York in 2002 NBPB joins with the De la Salle Scout pipe band from Waterford, Eire to take part in Pipefest in Edinburgh.
 This is the start of a link that continues to this day.